-- To make ex gratia payments, on a timely basis, to members of the public or employees for damage or loss to property or for personal injury or costs incurred as a result of police action, where such a payment is likely to facilitate or is conducive or incidental to the discharge of any of the functions of the COPCC and the Constabulary up to the limits set and in section G; - To maintain details of ex gratia payments in a register.
+- To make ex gratia payments, on a timely basis, to members of the public or employees for damage or loss to property or for personal injury or costs incurred as a result of police action, where such a payment is likely to facilitate or is conducive or incidental to the discharge of any of the functions of the OPCC and the Constabulary up to the limits set and in section G; - To maintain details of ex gratia payments in a register.
 Any amounts greater than those specified must be referred to the Commissioner for approval.
 The circumstances of the proposed payment must not have the effect of circumventing other pay and allowances, policies, rates and rules.
+All ex gratia payments should be reviewed and authorised in accordance with the Constabulary Scheme of Delegation.
 Any ex gratia payment above the limit in section G will require the approval of the Commissioner. - To provide a copy of the ex-gratia payments register to the Chief Executive for review at the end of each financial year.